 Topcoder is a competition-based community at its heart.
 Let’s go through the main kinds of challenges available at Topcoder.
 The common features of each challenge type are a strict timeline consisting of multiple phases and a score-based ranking system for competitors, based on their competition history.

 Single-round matches (SRM) are the oldest kind of challenge available at Topcoder.
 They are algorithm competitions, usually consisting of three problems (easy, medium and hard), that are solved by the contestants in a short time (often 75 minutes).
+A Rookie SRM is a variant of these competitions aimed at newer members.
+They have the exact same match structure, but the problems are easier and more approachable to people with less experience in algorithm competitions.

 A contest consists of a